$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Its categorification

-where $\vec{\lambda}$ is the boundary datum/$n$-multipartition and $\widehat{u}_{\vec{\lambda}}$ is as in~\ref{defn-idem}, in the following way.
-Change the $n$-multitableau $\iota(u_f)$ by replacing the lowest multiple entry $k$ of multiplicity $j_k$ of $\iota(u_f)$ \textit{increasing} from left to right with consecutive numbers $k,\dots,k+j_k$ and shift all other entries by $j_k$.
-Repeat until no multiple entries occur and obtain $\iota(u_f)^{\prime}$ (see also Example~\ref{ex-morecomb2}).
+Change the $n$-multitableau $\iota(u_f)$ by replacing the lowest multiple entry $k$ of multiplicity $j_k$ of $\iota(u_f)$ increasing from left to right with consecutive numbers $k,\dots,k+j_k$ and shift all other entries by $j_k$.
+Repeat until no multiple entries occur and obtain $\iota(u_f)^{\prime}$.
 Set